What’s free web hosting and is there a better option for you?

 While it can be convenient to think of a website as a single unit, it is actually made up of a lot of different files that work together to form your unique online presence.

 Rather than exist in the cloud, these files need to be stored somewhere tangibly on a server.
 By paying a hosting service, you’re paying them to house your files on their own servers.
-The fees can be monthly or annual, or even free for some services.
+The commission incomes can be monthly or annual, or even free for some services.

 Most hosting services own huge numbers of servers that are known as data centres.
 By using banks of servers, hosts can function more efficiently.
 Included in their resources are: